Danielifg/price-bot/README.md

 # Soldity - CoinGeko API integration

 - Reference oracle pattern into Solidity Smart contracts.
-- Manipulation of Smart contracts with Web3
+- Manipulation of Smart contracts with NodeJs and Web3